alphagov/govuk-design-system/src/community/design-system-day/speaker-information.md

 Kate has been unravelling knotty content puzzles for more than 20 years.
 She's worked in agencies and large institutions and organisations in Australia, the US and the UK, and is currently Content Architect for PayPal.

 ### Vicky Teinaki (Student Loans Company)
-I am a designer currently working as a UX Lead at Student Loans Company.
-I have worked at Government Digital Service, Department of Work and Pensions and HM Revenue and Customs.
-I have worked as a user researcher and  more recently as an interaction designer.
-Since January 2017 I have been a design assessor.
+Vicky is a designer and UX Lead at Student Loans Company.
+She’s worked at the Government Digital Service, Department of Work and Pensions, and HM Revenue & Customs.
+Vicky has worked as a user researcher and interaction designer.
+Vicky has a background as a developer, having done Drupal and WordPress theming and module/plugin development.

-I have several years of experience as a writer and blogger.
-I began writing  Johnny Holland in 2008, and was one of the chief editors from 2010 to late 2012.

 ### Louis Chenais (Specify)
 Louis is the co-founder and Chief Evangelist at Specify, a DesignOps startup that helps organisations manage their brand identity at scale.
 Louis is also a contributor of the Design Tokens W3C Community Group (DTCG) whose objective is to create a standard format for design tokens and promote best practices.